qCring/QuickVtk/docs/content/_docs/implementing-a-vtk-wrapper/part-8.md

 Another [vtkPointSource](https://vtk.org/doc/nightly/html/classvtkPointSource.html) class attribute is  `OutputPointsPrecision` which lets you control whether `float` or `double` should be used for internal calculations.
 An equivalent attribute is provided by many types in [VTK](https://vtk.org/) and implementing a property for this might not be the best choice.
 For now, all wrappers in QuickVtk rely on the default floating-point precision and ingore the precision attribute.
 It might make more sense to control this from the build-configuration.

-## Updating the API-Docs
+## Updating the API Documentation
-The [API Reference]({{ site.baseurl }}/api) is generated from C++ via the **API-DOCS** target.
+All [API Reference]({{ site.baseurl }}/api) pages are generated from C++ via the **API-DOCS** target.
 A JSON file contains all type information like the list of properties, enums and methods provided by individual wrappers in QuickVtk.
 Also, an **.md** file is generated for each type in order to generate unique urls for the website.
-If wrappers are changed or new wrappers are added to QuickVtk, make sure to run the **API-Docs** target and commit the generated **.json** and **.md** files to keep the documentation in sync with the implementation.
+If wrappers are changed or added to the project, make sure to run the **API-Docs** target.
+The **.json** and **.md** files from the `doc` folder will be used by [GitHub Pages](https://pages.github.com/) to automatically build the project website from the `master` branch.
+Make sure to keep the documentation in sync with the implementation.

 ## quickVtkPointSource.hpp